tlaplus/rfcs/unicode/README.md

  5. The `\bullet` operator translates to the Unicode black circle (U+25CF) symbol `●` instead of the Unicode bullet (U+2022) symbol `•` to avoid visual collision with the `\cdot` Unicode symbol (U+00B7) `·`.
  6. Some operators such as `\AA`, `\EE`, `\^*`, and `^#` have no clear Unicode translation.

- ## Drawbacks
+ ## Challenges

-Mixing in Unicode is not without its drawbacks.
+Mixing in Unicode is not without its challenges.

 First, conjunction & disjunction lists are a very important part of TLA+ that depend upon vertical alignment.
 One issue with this is that rewriting ASCII symbols into their Unicode equivalents (for example, `\forall` into `∀`) changes the vertical alignment of everything after them in the line.